 Sometimes it will be more efficient for us to leave some activities to other bodies, to partner with other organisations, or perhaps to bring relevant parties together and leave them to it.

-In early 2019 we signed a new collaboration agreement for a period of 3 years and later that year, DEFF was replaced by the Danish Agency for Science and Higher Education as the partner organisation to represent Denmark.
+In 2019 the six partners agreed to continue working together in Knowledge Exchange for another 3 years.
+In the same year DEFF was replaced by the Danish Agency for Science and Higher Education as the partner organisation to represent Denmark.

 The Knowledge Exchange is happy with the current membership organisations and is not actively looking for additional partners, without excluding the possibility of changes in membership in the future.